-- Changing the state funding process from a project-by-project allocation to a "block grant" allocation to allow Local Education Agencies (LEA) flexibility in funding local capital projects. - Changing the Public School Construction Program to address inequities in funding needs related to the size and location of an LEA. - Establishing incentives for green and energy-efficient school construction.
+- Additional legislative action targeted to increase state school construction funding for systems with extreme enrollment growth. - Expanding the state's bonding capacity to meet Maryland's growing school facility needs. - Revising current standards for the Interagency Committee square footage allowances to eliminate the penalty for building additional classrooms intended to reduce class size in support of student achievement. - Developing a mechanism to ensure that locally forward-funded projects remain eligible for state funding, even after the project has been completed. - Changing the state funding process from a project-by-project allocation to a "block grant" allocation, to allow Local Education Agencies (LEA) flexibility in funding local capital projects. - Changing the Public School Construction Program to address inequities in funding needs related to the size and location of an LEA. - Establishing incentives for green and energy-efficient school construction.

-- Any reduction in the state and local cost-share formula. - Construction of schools at any lesser standards than previous years.
+- Any reduction in the state and local cost-share percentage. - Any initiatives or mandates that do not include additional state allocations.